-Today, it is not unusual for oil and gas drilling and production to be undertaken in depths in excess of 10,000 feet of water.
-The units that undertake such work are incredibly complex feats of engineering and may take up to three years to construct.
-Certainly at the peak of the market, the most complex and technologically advanced units cost in excess of US$1 billion to construct.
+Today, it is not unusual for oil and gas drilling and production to be undertaken in water to depths in excess of 10,000 feet.
+The units that undertake this work are incredibly complex feats of engineering and may take up to three years to construct.
+Certainly at the peak of the market, the most complex and technologically advanced new build units cost at least US$1 billion to construct.

 The offshore oil and gas industry today, however, requires more than merely the deployment of drilling units for its operation.
-The industry now requires a full range of vessels to support it, including FPSOs (floating production storage offloading), FSUs (floating storage units), accommodation vessels (floatels), heavy-lift vessels, pipe-laying vessels and myriad support vessels.
+The industry now requires a full range of vessels to support it, including floating production storage offloading (FPSO), floating storage units (FSUs), accommodation vessels (floatels), heavy-lift vessels, pipe-laying vessels and myriad support vessels.

-Perhaps unsurprisingly, it is the largest and most sophisticated commercial shipbuilding yards that have moved into the construction of offshore oil and gas floating units.
-Incentivised by the potentially lucrative nature of building such assets, in recent years it has tended to be the shipyards of South Korea, China and Singapore that have been the pre-eminent builders.
+Perhaps unsurprisingly, it is the largest and most sophisticated commercial ship-building yards that moved into the construction of offshore oil and gas floating units.
+Incentivised by the potentially lucrative nature of building these types of assets, it has tended to be the shipyards of South Korea, China and Singapore that have been the pre-eminent builders.

-This chapter will provide an overview as to why arbitration is the typical method of dispute resolution related to newbuilding projects, and the types of disputes that commonly arise and how they are usually resolved, and it considers some common strategies for their successful resolution by arbitration.
+This chapter provides an overview as to why arbitration is the typical method of dispute resolution relating to new building projects, and the types of disputes that commonly arise and how they are usually resolved, and considers some common strategies for their successful resolution by arbitration.